suyeon240park/FaceChat/README.md

 # FaceChat
-FaceChat is an advanced AI-driven application that integrates chatbot functionality, text-to-speech (TTS), and real-time facial animation, leveraging NVIDIA's Audio2Face technology.
+FaceChat is an advanced AI-driven application that integrates chatbot functionality, text-to-speech (TTS), and real-time facial animation using NVIDIA's Audio2Face technology.
 This comprehensive pipeline allows users to interact with an AI chatbot through text or voice, with responses visualized via synchronized facial animation.
-FaceChat is designed to provide help for seniors who may struggle with reading or adapting to rapidly evolving technologies and modern people facing loneliness and .
-The application also has potential applications across diverse industries, including healthcare, customer service, and entertainment.

-FaceChat is an AI-driven project that integrates chatbot functionality with real-time facial animation and natural text-to-speech (TTS), powered by NVIDIA's Audio2Face technology.
-This solution allows users to interact with an AI assistant through text or voice, while synchronized facial animations enhance the experience, making interactions feel more human and engaging.

-Originally developed to support seniors who find it challenging to read large amounts of text or adapt to fast-changing technologies, FaceChat also aims to provide emotional support to individuals facing loneliness.
+While chatbots are widely used with the development of Artificial Intelligence, face-to-face interactions through AI are still emerging; FaceChat is developed to address this gap.
+Originally designed to support seniors who find it challenging to read large amounts of text or adapt to fast-changing technologies, FaceChat also aims to provide emotional support to individuals facing loneliness in modern times.
 While still in its early stages, FaceChat explores the potential of face-to-face conversational AI in fields like healthcare, customer service, and entertainment.

 ## Demo
 [Link to Video Demo](https://www.youtube.com/watch?v=jsKBskNUAYM&t=27s)